catillery/Celestial-Navigator/README.md

 Flask microservice tool created using Test Driven Development and engineering processes that allows individuals to navigate via stars by performing calculations based on the individual’s location data.

 ## Getting Started and Executing the Program
 Use any **Python 2** compiler to launch the Flask MicroService and follow up with execution of any of the individual navigation tools.
-[Deprecated flask dependencies]

 ## Navigation Tools